rasmadeus/Equre/README.md

 About
 =====
 This programm is attempt to make the equal curve maker.
 Unsuccessful attempt.
-I decided this problem easy.
+I decided this problem easier.
 Tools
 =====
 - IDE: NetBeans 8.0.1